Admissible anytime-valid sequential inference must rely on nonnegative martingales: Introduction

-\paragraph{Paper outline.} Sections~\ref{sec:WaldRobbins} and~\ref{sec:Ville} lay out the formal definitions of several of the basic tools---nonnegative (super)martingales, max-martingales, Doob's optional stopping theorem, and Ville's inequality.
-Section~\ref{sec:the-4-tools} introduces the four central tools of anytime-valid sequential inference: Wald's anytime $p$-values, safe $e$-values, sequential tests, and Robbins' confidence sequences.
+\textbf{Paper outline.} Sections~\ref{sec:WaldRobbins} and~\ref{sec:Ville} lay out the formal definitions of several of the basic tools---nonnegative (super)martingales, max-martingales, Doob's optional stopping theorem, and Ville's inequality.
+Section~\ref{sec:the-4-tools} introduces the four central tools of anytime-valid sequential inference: p-processes, e-processes, sequential tests, and Robbins' confidence sequences.
 Section~\ref{sec:two-examples} provides two simple examples: Gaussian and symmetric (super)martingales.
 Then Section~\ref{sec:admissible-pointwise} and Section~\ref{sec:composite-via-pointwise} summarize this paper's central message about the centrality of nonnegative martingales in constructing the aforementioned tools.
-Section~\ref{sec:admissible-pointwise} formalizes the necessary and sufficient conditions for admissibility in the point null setting; it uses a Doob-L\'evy max-martingale construction to show the necessary conditions for $p$-values, a Doob-Le\'vy martingale for sequential tests, and uses the Doob decomposition of an appropriate Snell envelope to prove that admissible $e$-values must also (explicitly or implicitly) employ nonnegative martingales.
+Section~\ref{sec:admissible-pointwise} formalizes the necessary and sufficient conditions for admissibility in the point null setting; it uses a Doob-L\'evy max-martingale construction to show the necessary conditions for p-processes, a Doob-Le\'vy martingale for sequential tests, and uses the Doob decomposition of an appropriate Snell envelope to prove that admissible e-processes must also (explicitly or implicitly) employ nonnegative martingales.
 Section~\ref{sec:composite-via-pointwise} develops several novel reductions of admissibility in the composite null setting to the point null case, and presents extensions to estimation (confidence sequences).
 Section~\ref{sec:sufficient} presents deeper investigations on admissibility, including anti-concentration bounds and the role of randomization.
-Section~\ref{sec:examples} utilizes the learnt lessons to produce admissible tests for symmetry.
+Section~\ref{sec:subG} utilizes the learnt lessons to show that Robbins' subGaussian supermartingale is admissible.
+Section~\ref{sec:examples} shows that past constructions for testing symmetry were inadmissible, and to produce improved admissible tests.
 Appendix~\ref{app:A} recaps certain technical concepts like local domination and essential suprema.
 Appendix~\ref{sec:proofs} details all proofs that are not in the main paper.
 Finally, Appendix~\ref{sec:more-examples} contains examples and counterexamples to support several claims made in the paper.